axelliantsoftwareteam/ax-agent-core/CODE_OF_CONDUCT.md

 - Focus on constructive feedback.

 ## Enforcement
-Report issues to community@example.com.
+Report issues to info@axelliant.com or open a PR.
 We will review and respond promptly.